About Swiftcurrent Falls

 Then, you’d have to scramble along some rock outcrops along the northern banks of Swiftcurrent Creek.

-Swiftcurrent Falls resides in Glacier National Park.
+Swiftcurrent Falls resides in Glacier National Park near St Mary in Glacier County, Montana.
+It is administered by the National Park Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 We spotted Swiftcurrent Falls at a roadside pullout roughly 11.3 miles (over 20 minutes drive) west of the turnoff for the Many Glacier Road along the US89 just south of Babb.